 The bigger question is; is it a good idea?

 Probably for certain specialties; radiology, cardiology, oncology etc, it isn’t a good idea.
-Understanding physics in those areas of medicine is fundamental to the routine activities of the day to day job.
+Understanding physics in those areas of medicine is fundamental to the routine activities of the day-to-day job.

-But I’d also suggest that a good understanding of physics is pretty essential to understanding both the causes of pathology and the mechanisms of treatment (pharmacological interactions etc) too.
+But I’d suggest that a good understanding of physics is pretty essential to understanding both the causes of pathology and the mechanisms of treatment (pharmacological interactions etc) too.

 I Don’t Understand Physics: How Do I Improve?